-- Coverage is getting better but may not be as good as Verizon in some places in the US, so be sure to triple check coverage in your frequently visited areas before you make the switch.
+- Coverage is getting better but may not be as good as Verizon in some places in the US, so be sure to triple-check coverage in your frequently visited areas before you make the switch.

 - Sometimes the data is slower than what I was used to on 4G LTE, but since I’m in other countries, I don’t complain.

 - If you take your T-Mobile phone to a place in the US where there is no T-Mobile coverage, you have to “borrow” from another provider (like AT&T).
-The problem with borrowing is that AT&T only allows you to borrow 200mb per MONTH.
-Which pretty much means you only have data for emergencies in these areas, until you run out, re-enter T-Mobile coverage, or your billing cycle starts over.
+The problem with borrowing is that AT&T only allows you to borrow 200MB per MONTH.
+This pretty much means you only have data for emergencies in these areas, until you run out, re-enter T-Mobile coverage, or your billing cycle starts over.
 Not fun.